-903 Clinical Psychology Internship I 950 Doctoral Research
+- 903 Clinical Psychology Internship I - 950 Doctoral Research

-904 Clinical Psychology Internship II 950 Doctoral Research

-Total number of electives = 2.
-With the approval of the Clinical Director, some electives may be taken outside the department.
+- 904 Clinical Psychology Internship II950 Doctoral Research - \Total number of electives = 2.
+With the approval of the Program Director, some electives may be taken outside the department.
 At least one elective must be taken during any summer session before the fourth year of study.
-Students must take either Objective Personality Tests (635) or Neuropsychological Assessment (835) as one of their electives.